Achievable logoAchievable logo

 • How to use the 1st derivative test (and sign charts) to identify relative/local extrema

-In the previous section, we introduced the notion of critical points and finding the highest and lowest values on a closed interval using the extreme value theorem.
-It required comparing function values at the endpoints and critical points to determine the absolute maximum and minimum.
+In the previous section, you learned how to find the highest and lowest values of a function on a closed interval using the extreme value theorem.
+The method was to compare the function values at:

 Absolute vs. relative extrema